AgniGateway Marketplace

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool generates a tracked affiliate booking link for an offer, logs for commission tracking, and returns a booking URL.
-This distinguishes it from siblings like check_availability or get_offer_detail.
+The description clearly states it generates a tracked affiliate booking link for an offer, logs the transaction, and returns a booking_url.
+This distinguishes it from siblings like check_availability and get_offer_detail.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.